senekor/rust-workshop/final_project/src/components/http/send_receive.md

 I recommend you add it to **every** new handler you're going to write.
 I also recommend not making any mistakes in the first place, but... you know.

-## Picking the right HTTP-method
+## Picking the right HTTP method

-We have already seen the HTTP-method `GET`, which is the default one.
+We have already seen the HTTP method `GET`, which is the default one.
 It is used to ask a server for some information.
 There are other methods with specific meanings, the most common ones are:
 - `GET` for reading data